Russel88/DAtest/README.md

 Please cite the following publication if you use the DAtest package:

-Russel *et al.* (2017) DAtest: A framework for comparing differential abundance and expression methods. *Submitted*
+Russel *et al.* (2017) DAtest: A framework for choosing differential abundance or expression method. *Submitted*

 Remember also to cite the method you end up using for your final analysis (See [implemented methods](#implemented-methods) for links).
 If